-School officials may search a student or a student's property if school officials have reasonable suspicion to believe that either the law or school rules are being violated by the student or with the student's free and voluntary consent.
-Vehicles on school property are also subject to search if the school officials have reasonable suspicion that they contain prohibited substances or articles.
+School officials may search a student or a student's property if either school officials have reasonable suspicion to believe that either the law or school rules are being violated by the student, or with the student's free and voluntary consent.
+The district has the right to search a vehicle driven to school by a student and parked on school property whenever there is reasonable suspicion to believe it contains articles or materials prohibited by the district.

-Student lockers and desks are the property of the school district, and students have no expectation of privacy in the lockers assigned to them.
-Areas such as lockers and desks, which are owned and jointly controlled by the District, may be searched if the school officials have reasonable suspicion to believe that they contain prohibited substances or articles.
+Desks, lockers, district-provided technology, and similar items are the property of the district and are provided for student use as a matter of convenience.
+District property is subject to search or inspection at any time without notice.
 Students shall not place, keep, or maintain any article or material in school-owned lockers and desks that is forbidden by District policy or the law or that would lead school officials to reasonably believe that it would cause a substantial disruption on school property or at a school-sponsored function.
 Canine detection services may be utilized by the District to assist in this effort.